jdwidawski/slurm/README.md

-# Assignment for MSc Bioinformatics
-### Improve Bash/Python code performance with The Slurm Workload Manager, an open source job schedule manager and running on a cluster.
+# Improve Bash/Python code performance with The Slurm Workload Manager, an open source job schedule manager and running on a cluster.

 ## Excercise 1